enyojs/enyo-docs/developer-guide/getting-started/bootplate.md

 The enyojs project includes a set of application templates, known as "Bootplate" (BOOTstrap + boilerPLATE) templates.
-These may be used to facilitate both the creation of new projects and the preparation for their eventual deployment.
+These may be used to facilitate both the creation of new projects and their ultimate deployment.

 ## Quick Start with Bootplate